Action

 When it is important to examine at startup if the micro was reset by a Watchdog overflow, you need to examine this MCUSR.WDRF flag before you use CONFIG WATCHDOG, since that will clear the flag.

 For chips that have an enhanced WD timer, the WD timer is cleared as part of the chip initialize procedure.
 This because otherwise the WD timer will only work once.
-If it is important that you know the cause of the reset, you can read the register R0 before you run other code.
+If it is important to know the cause of the reset, you can read the register R0 before you run other code.

 The sample below demonstrates how to store the WDRF bit if you need it, and print it later.